whosonfirst/go-whosonfirst-spatial-atproto/README.md

 As written this endpoint returns records encoded as a GeoJSON FeatureCollection.
 The use of GeoJSON in these responses is not to advocate for the format in ATProto/Geo responses but only to try and identify which properties a client may need to meet user-needs.
 For example, a "placetype" attribute to allow filtering for privacy or security reasons.

-As mentioned earlier the `SPR` is not a good fit for this operation since it only returns bounding boxes and not actually geometries necessary to perform a point-in-polygon operation on device.

 ### Geocode

 Returns places matching a string (geocode).